Skip to content

 Do Districts Offer Signing Bonuses for Special Ed Certification?

-According to the National Council on Teacher Quality (NCTQ), roughly two-thirds of school districts surveyed in 2018 provided some form of financial incentive to attract qualified special ed teachers, on top of the base salary offered.
-The Education Commission for the States also reports that more states are working to address teacher shortages through legislative action, creating targeted incentives for teachers in special education and other areas of significant need.
+Many school districts do offer some form of financial incentive to attract qualified special ed teachers, on top of the base salary provided.
+More states are also working to address teacher shortages through legislative action, creating targeted incentives for teachers in special education and other areas of significant need.

 Are There Jobs In Special Ed Other Than Classroom Teaching or School Administration?